RyannKim327/Python-Programming-Compillation/Data Structures and Algorithm/Jupyter Notebook/Readme.md

 ---
 ### How to run
-> To run Jupyter Notebook, you need to execute either of this
+> To run Jupyter Notebook, you need to execute either of this two commands in your terminal or command prompt: `jupyter notebook` or `python -m notebook`.